0xhrsh/OS-assignments/a5/README.md

 ## Bugs:
 - No known bugs.
-- The solution is free from deadlock and starvation!
+- The solution is free from deadlock and starvation! (since no semaphores are in a circular loop)

 ## Assumptions:
 - Max numbers of barbers and customers is 500.